ropenscilabs/statistical-software/README.md

 software lifecycles in general have helped software development in general.
 We simultaneously acknowledge that it is not likely possible to answer that question.
-Having done so, we nevertheless attempt within the present sub-section the following two, related questions:
+Having done so, we nevertheless attempt within the present sub-section to address the following two, related questions:

 1. To what extent might a lifecycle model of open source software actually aid the development of software during any one, or indeed